The Future Of Fashion After COVID-19

 Hopefully, future connected garments will ensure – through a direct-line connection with your personal doctor or assistive medical data software – that the paramedics are at your door, long before you start having stroke symptoms.

-7. 3D Printed Fashion
+3D Printed Clothes

-Recent waves of innovations targeting the fashion industry have led to an influx of tech-based designers seeking to showcase a new world of techniques, materials, manufacturing methods and creations.
+Recent waves of innovations targeting the fashion industry have led to an influx of tech-based designers seeking to showcase a new world of techniques, materials, manufacturing methods, and creations.

 3D printing has become one of the most popular ‘tools’ used by emerging fashion designers.